JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Note that we also include `learner` in the struct, for it must be possible to recover `learner` from the output of `fit`; see [Accessor functions](@ref) below.

-The core implementation of `fit` looks like this:
+The implementation of `fit` looks like this:

 ```@example anatomy
 function LearnAPI.fit(learner::Ridge, data; verbosity=LearnAPI.default_verbosity())